bailey27/cppcryptfs/INSTALL.md

 Only OpenSSL needs to be built separately.  cppcryptfs uses only header files from RapidJSON, so you don't need to build RapidJSON.

+Microsoft Visual Studio 2017 is recommended for building OpenSSL and required for building cppcryptfs.

-For building OpenSSL and cppcryptfs, the free Microsoft Visual Studio 2017 Community Edition is recommended.
+The Community Edition of Microsoft Visual Studio 2017 will work, and it is free.

 https://www.visualstudio.com/vs/community/